joykler/policy-analysis/README.md

 Run the numbered cells (2.a, 2.b, ...) to generate each dictionary.

+1.d **Generate stopword list**

+Run `Clean_words.ipynb` after installing the requirements.
+Cell **1.a** writes a combined list of Dutch, English and policy-specific stop words to `stopwords_extra.txt`.
+Other notebooks read this file when cleaning text.

 ## 2. Topic discovery

 2.a **Prepare documents** – place PDFs or text files in clearly named folders (e.g. `policydocument_2015.pdf`, `theorydocument_slavery.pdf`).